 The Society maintains the historic 1807 Lewis House in the heart of Norwich’s historic downtown along with an extensive collection of artifacts, photos, and archives relating to the town’s history.
 Annual exhibits are mounted in the three spacious exhibit rooms on the first floor, and other special events are held at the Historical Society throughout the year.

 The Upper Valley Aquatic Center is a 501(c) (3) nonprofit organization with a mission to deliver a diverse range of high-quality fitness and aquatic programs accessible to all members of the Upper Valley community.
 Our corporate sponsorship of Splash Camp each summer provides free admittance to several area children to attend the weeklong program.

 We Are Still In is the broadest cross-section of the U.S. economy ever assembled in pursuit of climate action.
 Over 2,600 leaders strong and growing, We Are Still In shows the world that leaders from across America’s state houses, city halls, board rooms, and college campuses stand by the Paris Agreement and are committed to meeting its goals.

-Norwich Solar Technologies is a firm believer in the importance of independent local media and in-depth coverage of legislation and public policy in crucial issues of energy, as well as health care, the economy, the environment, and education in our region.
+NST is a firm believer in the importance of independent local media and in-depth coverage of legislation and public policy in crucial issues of energy, as well as health care, the economy, the environment, and education in our region.
 That’s why we enthusiastically support VPR, NEPR and NHPR as corporate sponsors.